Juba Arabic: Classification

 Juba derives from a pidgin based on Sudanese Arabic.
-It has a vastly simplified grammar as well as the influence of local languages from the south of the country.
+It has a vastly simplified grammar and is influenced by South Sudan's local languages, such as Dinka, Bari, Pojulu and Shilluk.
 DeCamp, writing in the mid-1970s, classifies Juba Arabic as a pidgin rather than a creole language (meaning that it is not passed on by parents to their children as a first language), though Mahmud, writing slightly later, appears to equivocate on this issue (see references below).
 Mahmoud's work is politically significant as it represented the first recognition by a northern Sudanese intellectual that Juba Arabic was not merely "Arabic spoken badly" but is a distinct dialect.

 Because of the civil war in southern Sudan from 1983, more recent research on this issue has been restricted.
 However, the growth in the size of Juba town since the beginning of the civil war, its relative isolation from much of its hinterland during this time, together with the relative collapse of state-run education systems in the government held garrison town (that would have further encouraged the use of Arabic as opposed to Juba Arabic), may have changed patterns of usage and transmission of Juba Arabic since the time of the last available research.
 Further research is required to determine the extent to which Juba Arabic may now be considered a creole rather than a pidgin language.